-- Then we Pollinate — taking it to the social channels.
-A blog post about the ‘Best SEO Tools of 2019’ might turn into an Instagram story.
+- Then we POLLINATE — taking it to the social channels.
+A blog post about the ‘Best SEO Tools’ might turn into an Instagram story.
 You take the best part of a YouTube video and create a Facebook, LinkedIn or Instagram snippet so that people get your content on those channels.

-This method has not only allowed us to create more content, but it’s also built on our core tenet of 2019: building opportunities for interaction.
+This method has not only allowed us to create more content, but it also built on our core tenet: building opportunities for interaction.
 When we’re on multiple channels, we’re reiterating our message to different audiences and in different ways to the people who follow us.
 We’re everywhere, we’re consistent, and we know our stuff – and the more our audience sees us (the “Rule of Seven“), the more they get to know us.